 - Need for NextGen core of an operator to support roaming with partners that have not yet migrated to the NextGen core.

 Based on the identified migration and roaming scenarios the need for interworking solutions between the NextGen core network and EPC will be determined and related solutions will be discussed.
 If a need for interworking is identified, the required level of interworking will also be analysed (e.g. whether seamless interworking needs to be supported during intersystem change, i.e. whether service disruption is acceptable or not when there is an intersystem change).

+The following are the assumptions for interworking and migration:

+- Dual-connectivity options (Option 3, Option 7 and Option 4) do not create new mobility requirements on inter-system interworking as compared to non-dual connectivity (single connectivity) scenarios.
+Hence, the scenarios to consider for interworking are the non-dual connectivity scenarios.

+- The following are the interworking scenarios to be considered for determining interworking requirements:

+- between service areas of NGC/Evolved-EUTRAN (Option 5) and EPC/E-UTRAN (Option 1)

+- between service area of NGC/NR (Option 2) and EPC/E-UTRAN (Option 1).

+Editor’s Note: It is FFS if these two scenarios can be treated as a single interworking scenario between NGS and EPS from a mobility and service continuity requirements perspective

+The following requirements should be met for interworking and migration:

+- An operator shall not be required to upgrade all of his/her eNBs to connect to NGC to meet the interworking requirements.

+- …

+*************** Next Change *************************

+6.18.x Framework to Capture Deployment Scenarios

+This section provides a framework to capture deployment scenarios of the different options of EPS and NGS in Annex J.

+NOTE: In this section the terms Evolved E-UTRAN and eLTE are used interchangeably.